mearslanbhatti/sample-based-tsne/README.md

 ## t-SNE implementation used
-For the experiments, the experiments use the FFT-accelerated Interpolation-based t-SNE [implementation](https://github.com/KlugerLab/FIt-SNE).
+For the experiments, the FFT-accelerated Interpolation-based t-SNE [implementation](https://github.com/KlugerLab/FIt-SNE).

 ## Datasets